Ion Barbu (footballer, born 1938)

-Ion "Bebe" Barbu (24 December 1938 – 2 May 2011) was a Romanian international football defender who played for clubs in Romania and Turkey.
+Ion "Bebe" Barbu (24 December 1938 – 2 May 2011) was a Romanian professional footballer who played as a defender for clubs in Romania and Turkey.
+He made seven appearances for the Romania national team.

 Club career

 Early career

 Barbu, also known as "Bebe", was born on 24 December 1938 in Craiova, Romania and began playing football in 1954 at local club Locomotiva.
 Three years later he went to play for Dinamo Obor București.